Data types in Power Query

 When Power Query defines a column data type or converts from one data type to another, it has to interpret the values to be converted before it can transform them to a different data type.

-Locale setting in Power Query Online.
+Screenshot of the locale option setting in Power Query Online.

-• In Power Query for Desktop, Power Query automatically recognizes your operating system regional format and uses that to interpret the values for data type conversion.
+• In Power Query Desktop, Power Query automatically recognizes your operating system regional format and uses that to interpret the values for data type conversion.
 To override this locale configuration, open the query Options window, and in the left pane under Current file, select Regional settings.
 From here, you can change the locale to the setting you want.

-Locale setting in Power Query for Desktop.
+Screenshot of the locale setting in Power Query Desktop.

 This locale setting is important for interpreting text values into a specific data type.
 For example, imagine that you have your locale set as English (United States), but a column in one of your CSV files has dates formatted in the United Kingdom format of day/month/year.

-Sample original table with dates in the Date column set to UK format of day, then month, then year.
+Screenshot of the sample original table with dates in the Date column set to UK format of day, then month, then year.

 When you try setting the data type of the Date column to be Date, you get error values.

-Data type conversion error.
+Screenshot of the data type conversion error.

 These errors occur because the locale being used is trying to interpret the date in the English (United States) format, which is month/day/year.
 Because there's no month 22 in the calendar, it causes an error.